Ekram49/Ekram49.github.io/_posts/2025-12-20-Voyage Optimization-Report.md

 - ETA Optimization

 <b>TCE Optimization:</b>
-TCE (Time Charter Equivalent) is a performance metric used in the shipping industry to calculate a vessel’s daily earnings, allowing for comparison across different voyage types.
+<b>TCE</b> (Time Charter Equivalent) is a performance metric used in the shipping industry to calculate a vessel’s daily earnings, allowing for comparison across different voyage types.

 <h4 style="text-align: center;"><b><i>TCE = (Voyage Revenue – Voyage Expenses) / Voyage Duration (days)</i></b></h4>

-In TCE optimization, using the vessel’s performance model, the necessary data provided by the client (Freight value, fuel cost, time cost, route etc) and the predicted weather (wind, wave and current to identify the ideal shaft speed the vessel need to maintain that would maximize the vessel’s overall TCE throughout the voyage, and recommend that to the vessel captain on a daily basis via email.
+In <b>TCE optimization</b>, using the vessel’s performance model, the necessary data provided by the client (Freight value, fuel cost, time cost, route etc) and the predicted weather (wind, wave and current to identify the ideal shaft speed the vessel need to maintain that would maximize the vessel’s overall TCE throughout the voyage, and recommend that to the vessel captain on a daily basis via email.

 <b>Net profit Optimization:</b> Net Profit is the remaining earnings after subtracting all voyage-related expenses from total revenue.
 These expenses can include fuel, port fees, crew wages, and insurance.

 <h4 style="text-align: center;"><b><i>Net Profit = Voyage Revenue – Voyage Expenses</i></b></h4>

-Similar to TCE optimization, in Net Profit optimization, the performance model and other data are used to identify the shaft speed to maximize net profit, and a recommended
+Similar to <b>TCE optimization</b>, in <b>Net Profit optimization</b>, the performance model and other data are used to identify the shaft speed to maximize net profit, and are recommended to the vessel captain.

 <b>ETA Optimization:</b>
-ETA (Estimated Time of Arrival) is the expected arrival time of a vessel at a specific waypoint, port, or destination.
-ETA is critical for voyage planning, logistics, and port coordination.
+<b>ETA</b> (Estimated Time of Arrival) is the expected arrival time of a vessel at a specific waypoint, port, or destination. <b>ETA</b> is critical for voyage planning, logistics, and port coordination.

-In ETA optimization, using a vessel performance model, route, target ETA, and weather forecast, the ideal shaft speed to meet the ETA while minimizing fuel consumption was recommended.
+In <b>ETA optimization</b>, using a <b>vessel performance model</b>, <b>route</b>, <b>target ETA</b>, and <b>weather forecast<b/>, the ideal <b>shaft speed</b> to meet the <b>ETA</b> while minimizing fuel consumption was recommended.

 This would be how the voyage optimization process was done -

-- Nautilus Data Platform integration team would integrate the vessel’s data from the data source that the client provides, preferably high-frequency sensor data (or noon report data if no available source for HFD) into our platform.
-The data, including the vessel’s shaft speed, main and auxiliary engine fuel consumption, speed over ground, coordinates, etc.
+- Nautilus Data Platform integration team would integrate the vessel’s data from the data source that the client provides, preferably <b>high-frequency sensor data</b> (or <b>noon report</b> data if no available source for <b>HFD</b>) into our platform.
+The data, including the vessel’s <b>shaft speed, main and auxiliary engine fuel consumption, speed over ground, coordinates,</b> etc.
-- The data science team would utilize the data (primarily vessel’s speed and consumption data) and weather data provided by 3rd party providers to build vessel performance models, and then integrate those models into the platform.
+- The data science team would utilize the data (primarily vessel’s speed and consumption data) and weather data provided by 3rd party providers to build vessel <b>performance models</b>, and then integrate those models into the platform.
-- Before a voyage starts, Analysts from the managed services team would collect the route of the voyage, the vessel’s target ETA, and the P&L document (where applicable) and integrate those into the platform.
+- Before a voyage starts, Analysts from the managed services team would collect the route of the voyage, the vessel’s <b>target ETA</b>, and the <b>P&L</b> document (where applicable) and integrate those into the platform.
 The platform would use those data and the vessel’s performance model to generate the optimal shaft speed the vessel needs to maintain in order to meet the vessel’s optimization goal (maximizing TCE, or minimizing cost, or meeting the target ETA while minimizing fuel cost.

-Our data would utilize a particular vessel’s historical data (high-frequency sensor data or Noon report Data)  and weather data to build a vessel-specific performance model.
-Then we would

 Originally, the platform was intended to be used by the client directly.
 But the platform was still in the developing stage, and most clients found it difficult to use to achieve their goals.
 For that reason, the managed services team was developed, and the analysts from the team would use the platform on behalf of the client and send them the most important information.

-When I joined the company as an analyst, we only shared the recommended shaft speeds and a few predicted metrics (predicted speed over ground, main engine fuel consumption, predicted ETA, etc) in a tabular format via email.
+When I joined the company as an analyst, we only shared the <b>recommended shaft speeds</b> and a few <b>predicted metrics</b> (predicted speed over ground, main engine fuel consumption, predicted ETA, etc) in a tabular format via email.
 No additional data or visualization was shared.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/GC%20to%20RL/CSV%20file.png)